-Problem of Points: possible solutions what if sure is (-0?
+Problem of Points: possible solutions

-• Possible solutions:

-- The player who is closer to winning should take all of the money. - (Pacioli) The money should be allocated according to the proportion of points won per player.1 - e.g. If A won 8 points and B won 7 points, A should take $\frac{8}{15}$ of the prize money.

-$\left(\frac{1}{2}+r\right)$ of the prize money, and the losing player takes the rest. • Numerator: The difference between the winning player's points and the losing player's points, and Denominator: The target score (10 in our example).
+- Possible solutions: - The player who is closer to winning should take all of the money. - (Pacioli) The money should be allocated according to the proportion of points won per player.1 - e.g. If A won 8 points and B won 7 points, A should take $\frac{8}{15}$ of the prize money. - (Tartaglia) Let r be the ratio of the two quantities defined below.
+The player closer to winning takes $\left(\frac{1}{2}+r\right)$ of the prize money, and the losing player takes the rest. - Numerator: The difference between the winning player's points and the losing player's points, and - Denominator: The target score (10 in our example).